gabinhry/stripe-subscription/doc/description.md

 If you want to create your SaaS you will have to add a subscription.
 Subscription is a complexe problem that is perfecly answer by Stripe.

-This module is here to complete the Stripe documentation.
+This module is here to complete the Stripe documentation and is providing you:
+- subscription creation
+- subscription cancelation
+- subscription re-activation before d-day cancelation